howdyai/botkit-cms/readme.md

 })
 ```

-Also add a studio_token in the parameters above.
+Also add a studio_token in the parameters above which will equal the token set up in the cms.
 To add the skills of your cms to your bot create a new file under skills folder in botkit and the contents of the file should be as below(where zolo_flow is the script defined on the cms)  -

 ```
 module.exports = function(controller) {